backdrop-contrib/quote/README.txt

 Theme
 -----

-There are two css rules located in "quote.css" which can be altered to change the display of the quotes.
+There are two css rules located in "quote.css" which can be overridden to change the display of the quotes.

 'quote-msg' controls the display of the quote content.
 'quote-author' controls the display of the attribution line.

-The default "quote.css" rules are designed for Drupal's default Bluemarine theme.
+The default "quote.css" rules are designed for Drupal's default Bartik theme.
 By default, quoted content is placed into an indented box, which has a light gray background.

-Alternatively, the rules from "quote.css" can be copied into your theme's "style.css" files.
-If you do this, remember to remove "quote.css" from the "modules/quote/" folder.
+As mentioned above, CSS rules are meant to be overridden.
+In other words, there should never be a need to directly edit the CSS (or for that matter, any other) file in the module's directory.

+If the markup used to display the quote needs to be changed, this can be done by overriding the theme function theme_quote() from within a theme.

 Project navigation
 ------------------

-Quote module settings page: admin -> quote.
-Filter management: admin -> input formats
+Settings: Administration -> Configuration -> Content authoring -> Quote
+Filters : Administration -> Configuration -> Content authoring -> Text formats

 Credits
 -------
+Maintainer: Kálmán Hosszu [http://drupal.org/user/267481]
-Author/Maintainer: Zen / |gatsby| / Karthik Kumar [http://drupal.org/user/21209]
+Maintainer: Zen / |gatsby| / Karthik Kumar [http://drupal.org/user/21209]

 Project URL: http://drupal.org/project/quote